-Committee meets the first Wednesday each month at 5 PM.
+Committee meets the last Wednesday each month at 4-5 PM.

 If you want to volunteer for this committee, send your contact information to firstname.lastname@example.org.

 The Eastport Civic Association’s Eco-Action Committee has reviewed Case # VAR2020-001 and recommends against granting the variance.
 The case was reviewed under standard variance standards of city code rather than under the Critical Area law variance rules which we believe is the appropriate review process for this matter.
 Click here to view the letter.

 Main Street Green Infrastructure Project